-This graph shows the average revenue per user for top wireless carriers in the United States, from the first quarter of 2013 to the second quarter of 2016.
+This graph shows the average revenue per user for top wireless carriers in the United States, from the first quarter of 2013 to the third quarter of 2016.
 In the first quarter of 2013, the average revenue per user of Verizon Wireless was at 54.67 U.S. dollars.

 Wireless carriers in the United States - additional information